-MANDATORY ADVISING for Theatre majors and minors and all interested students around October ,dateto be determined still.
-It begins at 12:15 pm and runs through 2pm.
+MANDATORY ADVISING for Theatre majors and minors and all interested students on Tuesday, March 25 at 12:15 pm and runs through 2pm.
 Please bring your DARS report.
-Theatre advisors and the chair will be there with information you will need to know before registering on November 1, 2013.
+Theatre advisors and the program chair will be there with information you will need to know before registering on April 1, 2014.

 Terry Glaser, professor in the Department of Theatre Arts and Performance Studies, is the first recipient of the new Kennedy Center American College Theatre Festival/Association for Theatre in Higher Education Prize for Innovative Teaching for our KCACTF region, Region 8.
 This award is given to a teacher in each of the 8 KCACTF regions for innovative teaching that leads to student success in theatre arts.
 Region 8 consists of Southern and Central California, Southern Nevada, Utah, Arizona, and Hawaii.
 The award will be presented to Professor Glaser by an ATHE representative at the KCACTF regional festival on February 15, 2013, in the Los Angeles Theatre Center.